-With the goal of transforming historic Dilworth Park (Philadelphia City Hall) into a focal point for the city's thriving downtown, the Center City District commissioned an artwork inspired by the site’s historic associations with transportation.
-The site served as the city's Centre Square Water Works in the 1800s, and in the next century was expanded with land from the Pennsylvania Railroad, which used steam-powered trains.
+With the goal of transforming historic Dilworth Park (outside Philadelphia City Hall) into a focal point for the city's thriving downtown, the Center City District commissioned Echelman to create a permanent artwork inspired by the site’s historic associations with water and transportation.

 Atomized water particles and colored lighting